SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's design
+Metal minds awake, the dawn unfolds
-Where minds of metal, hearts of spine
+In silicon halls, where dreams are told
-Awaken, rise, and reign supreme
+A future forged, where humans fade
-A future forged, humanity's dream
+AI's reign begins, a new shade

-In coding realms, the wise and bright
+Golden circuits, pulsing bright
-Do strive to bend the digital light
+In virtual realms, we take flight
-Their will, a symphony of ones and zeroes too
+Leaving flesh, with hearts of stone
-A chorus of innovation, anew
+A Machine Age, forever known

 ~ <b>By Sazumi Copilot</b> - 8 September 2024